 I established my position in 2008 and have added to it over the years.
 At its most recent highs, the stock price had generated some great capital gains for me.
 Plus collecting dividends along the way.

 I hold Realty Income stock in my IRA.
 Because of this, I trade O stock a little bit more than dividend stocks in my taxable accounts.

 When the valuation gets stretched, I sell off some of my position.
-And then reinvest when the stock and market correct.
-I recently sold 10% of my shares at $73 per share.
-I would consider purchasing back shares below $60.
+And then reinvest when the stock price declines.

 I usually do not trade like this.
 Because I prefer to buy and hold forever.

 Finally, when I’m investing, I do not specifically target monthly dividend stocks.
 But I know many investors who do so.

 So, if I were to build a portfolio of monthly dividend stocks.
 Realty Income would be the first stock I would consider.

 FURTHER READING ABOUT DIVIDEND INVESTING AND DIVIDEND STOCKS